Woorank/terms-of-service/README.md

 An upgrade from any plan to any more expensive paying plan will be pro-rated.
 You will be billed the pro-rated fee immediately upon upgrading.

-The Services are billed in advance on a monthly basis for monthly plans, and a yearly basis for yearly plans.
+Services are annual contracts.
+Services are billed in advance on a monthly basis for the annual term.

 There will be no refunds or credits for partial months of service, upgrade/downgrade refunds, or refunds for months unused with an open account.